Tower Hamlets London Borough Council

 Tower Hamlets London Borough Council, also known as Tower Hamlets Council, is the local authority for the London Borough of Tower Hamlets in Greater London, England.
+The council is responsible for the provision of certain services within the borough.
 The council has been under the control of local party Aspire since 2022.
 It has been led by a directly elected mayor since 2010.
 The council is based at Tower Hamlets Town Hall on Whitechapel Road.

 History

 The London Borough of Tower Hamlets and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's three outgoing authorities, being the three metropolitan borough councils of Bethnal Green, Poplar and Stepney.
 The new council formally came into its powers on 1 April 1965, at which point the old boroughs and their councils were abolished.
 The council's full legal name is "The Mayor and Burgesses of the London Borough of Tower Hamlets", but it styles itself Tower Hamlets Council.

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Tower Hamlets) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.
 Tower Hamlets became a local education authority in 1990 when the Inner London Education Authority was dissolved.

 From 1986 to 1994 the council experimented with decentralisation of services to seven neighbourhood areas.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.